PyPSA/atlite/paper/paper.md

 Low-temperature heat for space or district heating is implemented based on the formulation in [@henning_comprehensive_2014], which combines average global radiation with storage losses dependent on the current outside temperature.

 * **Wind turbine** --
-The wind turbine power output is calculated from down-scaled wind speeds at hub height using either a custom power curve or one of 16 predefined wind turbine configurations.
+The wind turbine power output is calculated from down-scaled wind speeds at hub height using either a custom power curve, one of 16 predefined wind turbine configurations, or any of those listed in the [OEP Wind Turbine Library](https://openenergy-platform.org/dataedit/view/supply/wind_turbine_library).
 Optionally, convolution with a Gaussian kernel for region-specific calibration given real-world reference data as presented by [@andresen_validation_2015] is supported.

 * **Hydro run-off power** --
 A heuristic approach uses surface run-off weather data (e.g. from rainfall or melting snow) which is normalized to match reported energy production figures by the [EIA](https://www.eia.gov/international/data/world).
 The resulting time series are optionally weighted by the height of the run-off location and may be smoothed for a more realistic representation.

 * **Hydro reservoir and dam power** --
-Following [@liu_validated_2019] and [@lehner_global_2013], run-off data is aggregated to and collected in basins which are obtained and estimated in their size with the help of the [HydroSHEDS](https:// hydrosheds.org/) dataset.
+Following [@liu_validated_2019] and [@lehner_global_2013], run-off data is aggregated to and collected in basins which are obtained and estimated in their size with the help of the [HydroSHEDS](https://hydrosheds.org/) dataset.

 * **Heating demand** --
 Space heating demand is obtained with a simple degree-day approximation where